ibm-cloud-docs/monitoring/config_agent.md

     * COLLECTOR_ENDPOINT is the ingestion URL for the region where the monitoring instance is available.

     * TAG_DATA are comma-separated tags that are formatted as *TAG_NAME:TAG_VALUE*.
 You can associate one or more tags to your Sysdig agent.
 For example: *role:serviceX,location:us-south*.
-Later on, you can use these tags to identify metrics from the environment where the agent is running.

     * Set **sysdig_capture_enabled** to *false* to disable the Sysdig capture feature.
 By default is set to *true*.
 For more information, see [Working with captures](/docs/services/Monitoring-with-Sysdig/captures.html#captures).